 Shape and materials

-chinbar release.
-The Neotec II is a masterwork in minimalism, and yet its presentation gives it a luxuriant look that only comes with high end construction materials and a masterful finish job.
+The Shoei Neotec II helmet is a masterwork in minimalism, and yet its presentation gives it a luxuriant look that only comes with high end construction materials and a masterful finish job.

 Things I liked

 Things I don’t like

 The words “neutral fit” get thrown around regarding Shoei helmets on a regular basis, especially when discussing the first Neotec modular.
 For the most part, the Shoei Neotec II helmet upholds the reputation of its predecessor nicely.
 Some users have commented it fits a little snug, but rarely will a rider complain of experiencing discomfort from pressure points even on long rides.
 Weighing in at 4.2 lbs you may find it a bit heavier than some modulars, but it’s balanced so well you hardly notice the 0.8 lbs.

 Speaking of straps, the Shoei Neotec II has a micro ratcheting system for customized adjustment and fitting.
 It could be better as it feels a bit cheap and I’m a little concerned the tiny ratchet holds are going to break with extended use or frequent adjustment.
 If they do, it’s not something that’s made its way around the reviews and forums online.
 Regarding internal padding, everything is cushy and comfortable without compromising the fit, and the liner is moisture wicking, hypoallergenic and antimicrobial.
 No complaints there.

 The Shoei Neotec II helmet also features a signature interior comfort system that minimizes unwanted sound and vibration as you ride.
 That’s an uncommon feature, and has a direct impact on the performance of the helmet, too.
 Not only are your face and head comfortable, but it’s got some additional shielding to keep you more comfortable as you ride.